 Public Participation Process for Registration Actions

-Public Participation Process
+Additional Public Participation Process

-- new active ingredients;
+- new active ingredients,

-- first food use;
+- first food use,

-- first outdoor use;
+- first outdoor use,

-- first residential use; and
+- first residential use or

 - other actions of significant interest.

-- Once risk assessments are completed and a proposed decision is drafted, the documents will be added to the public docket with a notice on the Web site that they are available for a second 30-day comment period.
-For actions related to biopesticide active ingredients, the comment period may be reduced or conducted concurrently with registration, except in cases where the EPA determines that a 30-day comment period is appropriate.
+- Once risk assessments are completed and a proposed decision is drafted, the Agency adds documents to the public docket and announces on the website that they are available for comment (this is in addition to the mandatory comment period required by law).
+See current open comment listings.

-Confidential Business Information Concerns
+Confidential Business Information (CBI) Concerns

-For any information in the risk assessment or final decision that is not submitted under part 158 and for which there is no indication whether the applicant claims the information as CBI, the risk manager will send a letter or e-mail to the registrant requesting a written response that clarifies what is being claimed as CBI.
+EPA reviews all documents for CBI before posting to the public docket.
+The 2007 revision of 40 CFR 158.33 requires all information submitted under part 158 (Data Requirements for Pesticides) to be clearly marked as confidential or be subject to public disclosure.
+For any information in the risk assessment or final decision that is not submitted under part 158 and for which there is no indication whether the applicant claims the information as CBI, EPA will send a letter or email to the registrant requesting a written response that clarifies what is being claimed as CBI.
 If the information was filed under part 158 but not claimed as CBI, then the information may be included in the risk assessment or decision document without further consultation with the applicant.
-The documents are reviewed for CBI before posting to the public docket.